-The MCTC has prepared an Initial Study and Negative Declaration for the Modoc County 2019 RTP with a finding of no significant effect on the environment.
-The Notice of Negative Declaration was filed October 22, 2019.
-The Notice of Determination was issued by Modoc County November 22, 2019.
+The MCTC has prepared an Initial Study and Negative Declaration for the Modoc County 2024 RTP with a finding of no significant effect on the environment.
+The Negative Declaration was filed June 12.
+2025.
+The Notice of Determination was issued by Modoc County \\\\\.
+To be updated when CEQA has been completed.